understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 **tf-explain**

-To enable the use of wrappers around [tf.explain](https://github.com/sicara/tf-explain), you need to have [Tensorflow already installed and can then run
+To enable the use of wrappers around [tf.explain](https://github.com/sicara/tf-explain), you need to have [Tensorflow already installed and can then run:

 ```setup
 pip install quantus[extras]